Leesa Hagan

-Leesa Wynn Hagan is an American politician from Georgia who serves in the Georgia House of Representatives.
-Her district includes Toombs, Montgomery, & Wheeler counties and portions of Tattnall, Telfair, & Ben Hill counties.
+Leesa Wynn Hagan is an American politician from Georgia who serves in the Georgia House of Representatives for District 156.
+Her district includes Montgomery County, Toombs County and Wheeler County, as well as parts of Ben Hill County, Tattnall County and Telfair County.
 She was elected to represent the seat as a Republican in a special election on July 13, 2021.